qgis/QGIS-Documentation/source/docs/user_manual/processing/toolbox.rst

 match any of the supported formats, a default extension will be appended to the file path, and the file format corresponding to that extension will be used to save the layer or table.
-Default extensions are :file:`.dbf` for tables, :file:`.tif` for raster layers and :file:`.shp` for vector layers.
+Default extensions are :file:`.dbf` for tables, :file:`.tif` for raster layers and :file:`.gpkg` for vector layers.
 These can be modified in the setting dialog, selecting any other of the formats supported by QGIS.

-If you do not enter any filename in the output text box (or select the corresponding option in the context menu), the result will be saved as a temporary file in the corresponding default file format, and it will be deleted once you exit QGIS (take care with that, in case you save your project and it contains temporary layers).
+If you do not enter any filename in the output text box (or select the corresponding option in the context menu), the result will be saved as a :ref:`temporary file <vector_new_scratch_layer>` in the corresponding default file format, and it will be deleted once you exit QGIS (take care with that, in case you save your project and it contains temporary layers).

 You can set a default folder for output data objects.
-Go to the settings dialog (you can open it from the :menuselection:`Processing` menu), and in the :guilabel:`General` group, you will find a parameter named :guilabel:`Output folder`.
+Go to the settings dialog (you can open it from the :menuselection:`Settings --> Options --> Processing` menu), and in the
+:guilabel:`General` group, you will find a parameter named :guilabel:`Output folder`.
 This output folder is used as the default path in case you type just a filename with no path (i.e., :file:`myfile.shp`) when executing an algorithm.